-Statement of Accounts is to be approved at the Warwick District Council Audit and Standards Committee meeting held on 21 November 2022.
+Statement of Accounts was approved at the Warwick District Council Audit and Standards Committee meeting held on 12 December 2024.

-Chair of the Meeting Councillor Dickson
+Chair of the Meeting Councillor Hales

 Comprehensive Income and Expenditure Statement

 The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation (or rents).
 Local Authorities raise taxation (and rents) to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.